 - name of the column with the child-key

 - name of the column with the parent-key

 - name of the column who’s values shall be shown in the levels (can also be child-key)

-And this is the code, which you can also download below:
+And this is the code:

 Here comes some long awaited comfort functions for part 2 of my easy P&L series.
 In the first section I’ve presented the general principle on how to work with a structure using an accounts-group-table.
 Today I will present 2 alternatives to define the reports without specifying single accounts.
 So if a new accounts are added to the chart of accounts, you don’t have to adjust your report definitions: Just make sure that to fill in all the fields in your account-group-table and you’re ready to go 🙂